MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 :::image type="content" alt-text="Screenshot of a calculation over a certain calculation scope or ‘context'" source="media/image-3c.png":::

 Aggregated formulas contain aggregation operator (for example, `AVG`) at a top evaluation level.
-Minit Desktop application offer set of standard aggregation operators - see Custom metrics help for reference.
+Minit offers a set of standard aggregation operators - see Custom metrics help for reference.
 Aggregation operation as first argument takes calculation scope.
 This determines two properties:

 - Input set of data taken into account